Admidio/admidio/plugins/hello-world/README.md

 # Hello World — the example Admidio plugin

-The smallest plugin that still uses every convention.
+Every convention in one place, so that each of them can be copied on its own.
 Copy this directory, rename it, and you have a working plugin.

+This is **not** the smallest useful plugin.
+That one is two files — a `plugin.json` naming the plugin and a `plugin.php` registering a hook — with no class, no settings, no page and no language file.
+Everything below the manifest and the entry file is here because it has to be shown somewhere, not because a plugin needs it.

 ```text
 plugins/hello-world/